Fun Fly – Making Competition More Fun!

 Class 1 only has a Triple Thrash task, that requires the pilot to complete three touch and go’s, three rolls, three loops and another touch and go in the fastest time, where as class 2 has a Spins and Spot task where pilots perform as many spins as possible on the way down after a 30 second climb, then perform a spot landing for added points.

 Just to mix things up a bit, we also have a mystery round for each class which is drawn at random at the start of the weekend.
 These events include Dead stick aerobatics, Touch & Go Bang (balloon bursting), Water Carrying and Doughnut Dropping or the slightly more challenging Roop and Blackjack for class 1.

 I really hope that’s wetted your appetite for the Nationals Fun Fly – competing on a low budget with ‘normal’ club models and having a whole load of fun along the way.
 I hope I’ve also shown what great fun it is to take part in and to watch – believe me, watching some of the top class 1 flyers taking part in the Limbo is certainly something amazing, when on a good day you might see over 40 limbos in 2 minutes!!

 So, go on, why not give the fun fly a go next year – I’ll guarantee a fun packed, friendly and entertaining weekend!
-The entry forms appear on the BMFA website from mid June and copies of this year’s rules are available from the B.M.F.A office or from me at the following email address:
+The entry forms appear on the BMFA website from mid June and copies of this year’s rules are available in the competition rule book, again on the BMFA website or from me at the following email address: